Before considering a migration to Environments and Services, teams should assess their current Honeycomb set up and determine:

 Free teams have 2 Triggers across all Environments.
 Pro teams have 2 SLOs and 100 Triggers across all Environments.
 Enterprise teams have 100 SLOs and 300 Triggers across all Environments.

 If these amounts are not sufficient, migration is not recommended.
 Join the #discuss-hny-classic channel in our Pollinators Community Slack for support and and to ask questions.
-For Pro and Enterprise users, contact Support via email at firstname.lastname@example.org.
+For Pro and Enterprise users, contact Support via support.honeycomb.io, or email at email@example.com.

 Determine your method for recreating feature configurations.